ondrej17/kabuto/README.md

 Trains everything from files in `dir_to_train` directory.

 ### Predicting
 Predicts the percentage of each phase that neural network knows.
+Determines global structure in given dump file for each timestep.

 ## Usage
 In `src` folder: